Danielgol/HME-VAS/README.md

 ## The Augmentation Data Generator:
 In `augmentation` folder contains a script that creates new binarized images of vertical equations.
 As it is said on the paper, it can be used to improve the results of the object detection training.
+The equations generated are not meant to have logical equations.
+It only intends to generate random equations, with random values, but with the pre-setted positions of a common vertical equation.

 ## The Code:
 The code is divided in two steps, which are the following: